r3n4ud/ligo/README.md

   sample (already working with the
   [sample LigoTextDemo Android application](https://github.com/nibua-r/LigoTextDemo) and the [libusb 0.3.0 gem](https://github.com/larskanis/libusb) async and polling APIs)
+* Create a wiki with FAQ, supported devices listing, UMS/accessory interactions, etc.

+## Contributing to ligō

+* Follow the usual fork/branch/PR workflow to send changes, if I like them I'll merge them
+* Help me to create a supported device listing

 ## Copyright